savithriDevaraj/GetCleanData/CodeBook.md

 subject		-		Experimental subject, ranging from 1 to 30
 activity	-		Activities, values (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, STANDING, SITTING, LAYING)

-In the following 79 variables, '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions. 't' denotes time domain signals, captured at 50 Hz. 'f' denote frequency domain signals. "mean" indicates mean values, and "std".  indicates standard deviation from the mean.
+In the following 79 variables, '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+"mean" indicates mean values, and "std" indicates standard deviation from the mean.
 The body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
-Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).

-A Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
+The following 't' variables denotes time domain signals, captured at 50 Hz.

 tBodyAccmeanX,		tBodyAccmeanY,		tBodyAccmeanZ,
 tBodyAccstdX,		tBodyAccstdY,		tBodyAccstdZ,